Armstrong2035/armstrongs-log/log/src/content/freeNotes/llm-as-semantic-bridge.md

 tags: ["AI", "LLMs", "Semantic-Web", "Search", "Future-of-Tech"]
 maturity: "evergreen"
 confidence: "conviction"
+series:
-series: "Signal & Sense"
+    name: "Signal & Sense"
-relatedNotes: ["Programming as Participation in Logos", "Building for Augmentation, Not Replacement"]
+    order: 4
+relatedNotes: ["The Pandora’s Box of Web 2.0: When Democratization Becomes Dilution", "The Reputation Trap: Why Algorithms Kill the Magic of Discovery", "The New Scribes: The Hidden Skill Gap of the Information Age", "Building for Augmentation, Not Replacement"]
 ---

 For decades, the internet has suffered from a context deficit.
 We built a system that is world-class at filing content-based tags but fundamentally illiterate when it comes to human motivation.
 This is why discovery feels broken: your search engine knows the *words* you typed, but it has no idea *why* you typed them.